tommai78101/tommai78101.github.io/_posts/2014-10-23-My-First-Post.md

 Where can I find all of these emoticons?
 If I know some of them, I'll be updating this blog and will get the info posted below. :point_down:

-Other than that, all handy formatting are similar to Github Markdowns, so I should be set.
+Other than that, all handy formatting are similar to Github Markdowns, so I should be set